 - How Madeline fell in love with storytelling and Greek mythology at a young age (0:30)

-- How she pushes back against traditional Greek mythology narratives by crafting strong female characters in classical settings (6:00)
+- How she pushes against traditional Greek mythology narratives by crafting strong female characters in classical settings (6:00)

 - A peek into Madeline’s research process for The Song of Achilles and Circe (18:00)